Hello friends! I’m frequently asked how it is our family affords to travel like we do.

 I’m here to tell you, that was a GAME CHANGER in our travel life!

-There are many credit cards that offer sign up bonuses and I can tell you about my favorites another time, but for now, you need to know about the offer that currently comes with the Chase Sapphire Preferred card.
+There are many credit cards that offer sign up bonuses and I can tell you about my favorites another time, but for now, lets talk about the Chase Sapphire Preferred card.

 In a nutshell, here’s the deal: